Key Sanctions Issues in Civil Litigation and Arbitration

 Authorisations for provision of legal services

-All current US sanctions programmes authorise the legal representation of sanctioned parties as plaintiffs or defendants in US litigation (as well as US administrative proceedings) by ‘general licences’.
+All current US sanctions programmes authorise the legal representation of sanctioned parties as plaintiffs or defendants in US litigation and US administrative proceedings (but typically not in litigation proceedings outside the US) by ‘general licences’.
 General licences, published on the website of the US Department of the Treasury’s Office of Foreign Assets Control (OFAC) or in sanctions regulations, authorise certain dealings that are otherwise prohibited under the applicable sanctions.
-General licences authorising legal representation of sanctioned parties in US litigation do not authorise all types of dealings that might arise in the course of authorised legal representation.
-For example, a specific licence is required to execute a settlement agreement or enforce any lien, judgment, arbitral award, decree or other order that would transfer or otherwise alter or affect blocked property or interests in property.
+General licences authorising legal representation of sanctioned parties in US litigation typically do not authorise all types of dealings that might arise in the course of authorised legal representation.
+For example, a specific licence is ordinarily required to execute a settlement agreement or enforce any lien, judgment, arbitral award, decree or other order that would transfer or otherwise alter or affect blocked property or interests in property.
 Additionally, many general licences, particularly those involving payments for authorised legal services, require submission of initial and periodic reports to OFAC.

-Legal services not expressly covered by a general licence can only proceed through a specific licence.
-OFAC has the discretion to issue specific licences authorising an otherwise prohibited dealing.
+Legal services to a sanctioned person not expressly covered by a general licence can only proceed through a specific licence.
+OFAC has discretion to issue specific licences authorising an otherwise prohibited dealing.
 Importantly, a specific licence should be secured before entering into any engagement or fee agreement for legal representation that is not otherwise authorised, as OFAC may deem agreements concluded prior to authorisation as sanctions violations.
-If there are arguments that the legal representation is covered by a general licence but there is doubt in that regard, the party wishing to engage in the representation can request an advisory opinion from OFAC that no specific licence is required or, if the representation is prohibited, that OFAC issue a specific licence.
+If there are arguments that the legal representation is covered by a general licence but there is doubt in that regard, the party wishing to engage in the representation can request interpretive guidance from OFAC that no specific licence is required or, if the representation is prohibited, that OFAC issue a specific licence.

 Payment of legal fees by sanctioned parties

-A separate licence may be required for payment of legal fees if the client is blocked or otherwise subject to sanctions affecting its assets and debt obligations.
-Many sanctions programmes offer general licences for payment of legal fees for authorised representation from non-blocked funds located outside the United States, whereas other programmes require the receipt of a specific licence for any payment relating to legal fees.
+A separate licence may be required for receipt of payment of legal fees if the client is blocked or otherwise subject to sanctions affecting its assets and debt obligations.
+Many sanctions programmes offer general licences for payment of legal fees for authorised representation from non-blocked funds located outside the United States, whereas other programmes require a specific licence for the receipt of payment of legal fees.
 A specific licence is generally required if the payment will originate from blocked funds and the payment involves a US person or other US nexus.
 OFAC will consider issuing a specific licence, case by case, for payment of fees from blocked funds if those fees relate to challenging the client’s designation.
 If OFAC authorises this use of blocked funds, it may nonetheless limit the amount of blocked funds that may be used for those fees.

-Many general licences for payment of authorised legal services state that US persons receiving the payment do not need to obtain separate, specific authorisation to contract for services or receive payment for services that are ordinarily incidental to the authorised payment or services, such as contracts for expert witnesses and private investigators.
+Many general licences authorising receipt of payment of legal fees for authorised legal services state that US persons receiving the payment do not need to obtain separate, specific authorisation to contract for services or receive payment for services that are ordinarily incident to the authorised payment or services, such as contracts for expert witnesses and private investigators.

 EU licensing requirements